waigitdas/OMOP/README.md

 A sample Neo4j database is available at ______________.
 It runs on the Azure Cloud.

+DATA SOURCE

+The data used to develop this code is available at https://drive.google.com/file/d/18EjMxyA6NsqBo9eed_Gab1ESHWPxJygz/view.

 CONTENTS OF THE REPOSITORY

 Python code is utilized to parse OMOP files and upload them to a Microsoft SQL Server database.
 It then queries this database, transforms the results to csv files, and imports the csv into Neo4j.